Metro Multifamily Outreach

 3. Provision of customized educational outreach to multi-family residences and property anagers to promote recycling; and

 4. Collaboration with partners to design and evaluate outreach campaigns.

 Additionally, CES has implemented investigations into the environmental attitudes and behaviors of under-served populations, including multicultural communities, to develop informed and inclusive strategies for targeted outreach.
 (Multifamily Multicultural Study Project Report, 2009)

 - CES collaborated with partners to identify over 6000 multifamily residential communities in the region (defined as having 5 or more units).
 Of those, CES has visited 4000 since 2008;

 - The 2007 Barriers and Benefits study (full title and funder) revealed that 89% of survey respondents from the region’s multifamily residences recycle all or most of the time; and

 - CES’s 2009 investigation into Latino environmental attitudes revealed 89% of respondents think recycling is important and about two-thirds know its environmental benefits.

-To learn more about Metro Multifamily Outreach Contact CES.
+To learn more about Metro Multifamily Outreach Contact the Project Manager at CES.